 Patrick Ortiz is Operations Director at San Luis Valley Great Outdoors and manages all operations, planning, and coordination of our SLV Great Outdoors Action Team (SLV GOATs), a locally based trail and restoration crew that works to build and maintain trail and recreation infrastructure in communities and public lands surrounding the San Luis Valley.
 Prior to SLV GO!, Patrick has worked on and lead various types of trail projects for Golden Gate National Recreation Area, Southwest Conservation Corps in Salida, Saguaro National Park, Great Sand Dunes National Park, and City of Boulder Open Space and Mountain Parks.
 He is a native of Alamosa, CO and graduated with a Bachelor’s degree in Natural Resources Management: Physical Geography with a minor in Environmental Science from Adams State University.
 In his current role, he also helps coordinate collaborative processes that work toward community improvement by promoting public land stewardship and increasing opportunities for outdoor recreation, trails, and healthy living.
 Patrick enjoys exploring public lands throughout the West, fly fishing, mountain biking, snowboarding, and is learning to play the banjo.

-As a Strategic Community Development Manager for Climax Molybdenum Company, a subsidiary of Freeport McMoRan, Nell Wareham supports communities and organizations in the four-county operating area of Climax Mine work in partnership to build their capacity and sustainable futures.
-Her daily travels traverse Summit, Lake, Eagle and Chaffee counties giving Nell a regional perspective on local issues.
+As a Strategic Community Development Manager for Climax Molybdenum Company, a subsidiary of Freeport McMoRan, Nell Wareham works in partnership with the four-county operating area of Climax Mine to build their capacity and sustainable futures with a commitment to implementing strategies to drive collaborative work and transformative change increasing individual and community opportunity, wellbeing, and success.

 Nell is passionate about access to early childhood and STEM education, sustainable careers, retention of working families, and attainable housing.
-She is a director for the Education Foundation of the Summit, board member on the Summit County Chamber of Commerce and the Lake County Economic Development Corporation, founding board member of the Lake County Community Fund and past president of Timberline Learning Center.
+She sits on various community boards such as The Summit Foundation, Education Foundation of the Summit, Summit County Chamber of Commerce, Summit Economic Partnership, Lake County Economic Development Corporation, and Lake County Community Fund.